IAIK/fish-begol/README.md

 License
 -------

-The code is licensed under GPL-3+.
+The code is licensed under the MIT license.

 Authors
 -------